 The fact of the matter is, the value of investment in IG is clearer than ever.
 In an era of increased litigation and a greater focus on data privacy, the compliance risks and eDiscovery costs of ineffective information governance is simply too great to ignore.
 And as our report shows, in the majority of organizations there are plenty of opportunities to reduce cost and improve inefficiencies—especially when it comes to new data sources.

 Our entire report is free and available for download.
-Simply click the button below to get more insights, and to see how your IG practices compare to that of other organizations.
+Simply click the link below to get more insights, and to see how your IG practices compare to that of other organizations.